Last updated Mar. 5, 2023 by Peter Jakes

 Yes, it is free to use.
-The Investopedia Stock Simulator is an excellent resource for investors who are just getting started in the market or for those who want to test out new investment strategies.
+The Investopedia Stock Simulator is an excellent resource for investors just getting started in the market or those who want to test out new investment strategies.

 It’s also an excellent tool for experienced investors who want to study their skills and brush up on their knowledge of different industries and companies.

 Which trading app is best in India?

 It’s a bit tricky to find the best trading app in India.
 The reason is that most apps are unavailable to Indian users.
 The good news is that you can use an international app with an international bank account or credit card.

 We have selected the top 10 best trading apps for Indians and listed them below:

 1. Robinhood Trading App – Free stock trades